xcart/xcart-docs/_pages/kb_en/modules/sale/index.md

 Once the addon has been installed and enabled it adds a possibility for a store admin to enable sale prices for:
 * single products, including products with variants;
-* random products in bulk;
-* products from certain categories and subcategories.
+* product groups, including random products in bulk and products from certain categories and subcategories.

 ## Configuring the "Sale" Addon